antrea-io/antrea/docs/windows.md

 Antrea provides a pre-built OVS package which contains test-signed OVS kernel driver.
-If you don't have a self-signed OVS package and just want to try the Antrea on windows, this package can be used for testing.
+If you don't have a self-signed OVS package and just want to try the Antrea on Windows, this package can be used for testing.
 We also provide a help script to install the OVS driver and register userspace binaries as services.

 Firstly, please make sure to [enable test-signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option)